loftytech/sparkle/README.md

 ```

-you can also add headers to your requests by chaining the withHeaders method passing an associative array as the arguemtn like so:
+You can also add headers to your requests by chaining the withHeaders method passing an associative array as an arguments like so:

 ```
 use App\Framework\Utilities\HttpRequest;